-When it comes to child development, learning through play is very important.
+When it comes to child development, the learning through play theory is very important.
 There are several psychological studies which have confirmed the relationship between play and learning for children.

 Playing outdoors gives kids the chance to explore and take in the world around them.
 This has lots of physical and cognitive benefits during early years and later on.